 So you have an overabundance of that smooth, creamy avocado fruit, (yes, it’s a fruit!! – I know, crazy, right?!?!).
 Did you find a great deal on them somewhere?
 Or, are you lucky enough to have them grown in your backyard?
 (I’m JEALOUS!!)

 You don’t want to waste them right?!?!.
-We have all been there, went grocery shopping, and found a massive sale on avocados, but we knew there was no way it would all be eaten before they went bad.
+We have all been there, gone grocery shopping, and found a massive sale on avocados, but we knew there was no way it would all be eaten before they went bad.

 You find yourself trying to look online for a quick answer on how to make these savory fruits last longer.
 Well, look no further!